apigear-io/apigear-docs/content/en/tutorials/counter.md

 }
 ```

-Now you can use the class in your main function.
+Now, you can use the class in your main function.

 ```cpp
 // main.cpp